anchore/s3c-workshops/labs/Deployment/aws-free-trial.md

 1. Follow the [installation instructions](https://sites.google.com/anchore.com/anchore-enterprise-trial) included in the free trial email.
 2. Review [launching the trial](https://sites.google.com/anchore.com/anchore-enterprise-trial#h.ddctetfymxlt) and [accessing the trial](https://sites.google.com/anchore.com/anchore-enterprise-trial#h.ddctetfymxlt) on how to access the Anchore Enterprise UI and login.

+## Next Step

+Now that you have Anchore Enterprise operational, [proceed to the next step](./README.md) of the lab.